Functions and Powers of the EOC

-- Maintain effective relationship with relevant stakeholders on policy and research issues.
-Build and strengthen relationships with overseas organizations and bodies advocating human rights.
+- Maintain effective relationships with relevant stakeholders on policy and research issues.
+Build and strengthen relationships with overseas organisations and bodies advocating human rights.

-- Provide general and customized training and consultancy services on the subject of equal opportunities and anti-discrimination to the community.
+- Provide general and customised training and consultancy services on the subject of equal opportunities and anti-discrimination to the community.

 - Recommend actions relating to formal investigation for the purposes of dealing with systemic discrimination.

 The Commission will provide efficient and effective legal services.

 - Tender internal advice on interpretation of the provisions of the anti-discrimination legislation.